 One thing about Americans though, we don’t always seem to “get” travel insurance.
 For some reason, as a whole, it seems that we are far more likely to purchase a pair of specially designed travel pants or quick-dry underwear than travel insurance.
 Perhaps this is due to our relative inexperience with overseas travel.
 Perhaps it is due to the fact that so many of us have health insurance already – our US domestic-style health insurance, that is.
 And we assume, if we think of it at all, that this health insurance will cover us if we get into medical trouble in a foreign country.
 Or, we have some vague notion that one of our credit cards includes a travel insurance feature, so we tell ourselves we’re good.
 Or was it our homeowners insurance policy?
 And again, that’s if we think about it at all.
 In fact, the reality is that the mentioned products almost never cover travel-related mishaps, or if they do (in the case of credit card insurance) they are usually extremely limited.

-I am not sure about the psychology, however, I do know that over the years living and working in the international healthcare space (yes, that’s a space) in Thailand, I have seen a lot.
+I am not sure about the psychology.
+I do know, however, that over the years living and working in the international healthcare space (yes, that’s a space) in Thailand, I have seen a lot.
 And because of this I am nothing short of evangelistic on the need of this product.
 So much so, in fact, that one year under the Christmas tree, mine were the gifts of travel insurance policies for those without for an upcoming multi-generation family visit to Vietnam.

 Going to far?
 I think not.